MamczynskiMichael/Beau-Segal/README.md

 ### Improvements – Three things I could have done differently for major improvements
 1. Separate PHP, JS, CSS, and HTML pages to their own folders
 2. Rewrite entire site in MVC pattern with PHP to reuse code effectively and add security
-3. Offload Root\Users,\ProfilePictures,\mainArt,\backgrounds to cloud services such as AWS S3
+3. Offload Root\Users,\ProfilePictures,\mainArt,\backgrounds to cloud services such as AWS buckets